Eva Marie Saint: Early life

-Saint was born on July 4, 1924, in Newark, New Jersey, to Quaker parents.
-Her father was John Merle Saint and her mother was Eva Marie (nee Rice) Saint.
-She attended Bethlehem Central High School in Delmar, New York, near Albany, graduating in 1942.
-She was inducted into the high school's hall of fame in 2006.
-She studied acting at Bowling Green State University and joined Delta Gamma Sorority.
-During this time she played the lead role in a production of Personal Appearance.
-A theater on Bowling Green's campus is named after her.
+Saint was born on July 4, 1924 in Newark, New Jersey to John Merle Saint and Eva Marie (née Rice) Saint.
+Her parents were Quakers.
+She attended Bethlehem Central High School in Delmar, New York, graduating in 1942.
+Saint studied acting at Bowling Green State University, where she joined the Delta Gamma sorority.
+During this time, she played the lead role in a production of Personal Appearance.
 She was an active member in the theater honorary fraternity, Theta Alpha Phi, and served as record keeper of the student council in 1944.
+Saint graduated from Bowling Green in 1946, and a theater on its campus is named after her.

 Career

 Early television career

 Saint's introduction to television began as an NBC page.
 She appeared in the live NBC-TV show Campus Hoopla in 1946–47.
 Her performances on this program are recorded on rare kinescope, and audio recordings of these telecasts are preserved in the Library of Congress.
 She also appeared in Bonnie Maid's Versa-Tile Varieties on NBC in 1949 as one of the original singing "Bonnie Maids" used in the live commercials.

-Saint appeared in a 1947 Life Magazine special about television, and also in a 1949 feature Life article about her as a struggling actress earning minimum amounts from early TV while trying to make ends meet in New York City.
-In the late 1940s, Saint continued to make her living by extensive work in radio and television.
-In 1953, she won the Drama Critics Award for her Broadway stage role in the Horton Foote play The Trip to Bountiful (1953), in which she co-starred with such formidable actors as Lillian Gish and Jo Van Fleet.
+Saint appeared in a 1947 Life special about television, and also in a 1949 feature Life article about her as a struggling actress earning minimum amounts from early TV while trying to make ends meet in New York City.

+In 1954, Saint won the Outer Critics Circle Special Award for her Broadway stage role in the Horton Foote play The Trip to Bountiful (1953), in which she co-starred with actresses such as Lillian Gish and Jo Van Fleet.

 In 1955, Saint was nominated for her first Emmy for "Best Actress In A Single Performance" on The Philco Television Playhouse, playing the young mistress of middle-aged E. G. Marshall in Middle of the Night by Paddy Chayefsky.
 She won another Emmy nomination for the 1955 television musical version of Our Town, adapted from the Thornton Wilder play of the same name.
 Co-stars were Paul Newman and Frank Sinatra.
 Her success and acclaim in TV productions were of such a high level that "one slightly hyperbolic primordial TV critic dubbed her 'the Helen Hayes of television.'"